-View this area for information on the role of a councillor, support for councillors, guidance on the agreed code of conduct for elected members and more.
+Information on the role of a councillor, support for councillors, guidance on the agreed code of conduct for councillors and more

 The councillor's role covers a variety of different areas: